 A Timeline of events surrounding the firings at Maxwell Institute

-Director Gerald Bradford’s email firing Peterson June 14, 2012
+Director Gerald Bradford’s email reassigning Peterson June 14, 2012

 Salt Lake Tribune Article, June 26, 2012 “Shake-up hits BYU’s Mormon Studies Institute”